GMMan/GroupeesDownload/README.md

 There may be duplicate links if you have obtained a product multiple times.
 Cover images are also included.
 If you don't care for them, specify the `--no-covers` option.

+By default for music, if FLAC files are available, they will be chosen instead of MP3 files.
+If you want both, add the "--include-all" option.

 You can use your favorite downloads manager to import these links.
 Note that the download manager must support cookies or custom headers so you can